-- Any cannabinoid product containing over the 0.3% threshold of Delta-9 THC are controlled substances.
+- Any cannabinoid product containing over the 0.3% threshold of Delta-9 THC is a controlled substance.

-- All synthetically derived THCs are controlled substances, no matter what their Delta-9 THC content may be.
+- All synthetically derived THCs have controlled substances, no matter what their Delta-9 THC content may be.

 Apart from its rule on Delta-8, the DEA has also something very crucial to say about Work in Progress Hemp Extract or WIPHE.
 WIPHE is a partially processed state of hemp that isn’t intended for human consumption.